-Join Intuit on the third Thursday of the month for Art After Work, a free series of drop-in art-making workshops inspired by outsider and self-taught art and artists.
+Join Intuit on the third Thursday of the month for Art After Work, a free series of facilitated art-making workshops inspired by outsider and self-taught art and artists from the museum’s collections and exhibitions.
 For the last Art After Work of 2020, museum educator Hannah Heller will lead a discussion and facilitate a workshop inspired by the portraiture created by self-taught artist Inez Nathaniel Walker.
-In the workshop, Heller will focus on what Nathaniel Walker does and does not emphasize in her portraits and what these details might reveal about Inez and her subjects.
+In the virtual workshop, Heller will focus on what Nathaniel Walker does and does not emphasize in her portraits and what these details might reveal about Inez and her subjects.

 - Colored pencils

 Art After Work is for everyone, including beginners and people who say they “are not artists.”
 We can all be artists!
 It is a guided workshop, and instruction will begin at 5 p.m. central.

 Art After Work is free to join!
 To show your support to Intuit, please consider the pay-what-you-can option when you complete your reservation.
 Your contributions help ensure the sustainability of our public programs and support guest lecturers and teaching artists.

 Two hours before the event, Intuit will email the Zoom link to those who RSVP on Eventbrite.
 Please check your junk folder; unfortunately, these emails are sent there sometimes.

 Art After Work is funded in part by the Alphawood Foundation, the Department of Cultural Affairs, Gaylord and Dorothy Donnelly Foundation, Illinois Arts Council Agency, Illinois Humanities, Prince Charitable Trust, Terra Foundation for American Art, and individual donations from Intuit members and supporters.